Karen Steele: Career

 Steele's first acting job was on the radio program Let George Do It.
 She subsequently appeared in the films The Clown (in an uncredited role, 1953) and Man Crazy (also 1953) as Marge.
 The following year, she landed the role of Millie Darrow in "So False and So Fair" on the television anthology Studio 57, but a supporting role in Marty (1955) was her highest profile film role.
-She played Virginia and got the part because director Delbert Mann had confused her with an actress from New York whom he and writer Paddy Chayefsky had intended to play it.

 In 1957, she guest starred on the TV program Maverick, as Molly Gleason in the episode "Point Blank" opposite James Garner and Mike Connors.
 In 1958, she played the titular role in the episode "Madame Faro" of NBC's Jefferson Drum, another western series.

-Steele made two guest appearances on CBS's Perry Mason, as Doris Stephanek in "The Case of the Haunted Husband" (1958) and as murder victim Carina Wileen in "The Case of the Fatal Fetish" (1965).
+Steele made two guest appearances on CBS's Perry Mason, as Doris Stephanak in "The Case of the Haunted Husband" (1958) and as murder victim Carina Wileen in "The Case of the Fatal Fetish" (1965).
 She appeared as Mae Dailey in the 1961 episode "Big Time Blues" on the ABC/Warner Brothers drama, The Roaring 20s.
 Earlier, she was cast in a guest-starring role in another ABC/WB series, The Alaskans starring Roger Moore.

 In 1962, she portrayed the part of Dolly LeMoyne in the episode "The Woman Trap" on CBS's Rawhide starring Clint Eastwood.
 Her character in "Survival of the Fattest", a 1965 episode of NBC's Get Smart, was named Mary 'Jack' Armstrong, said to be "the strongest female enemy agent in the world".
 This is a reference to Jack Armstrong, the clean-cut fictional hero of Jack Armstrong the All American Boy, an adventure series broadcast on radio from 1933 to 1951.
 She appeared in an early episode of Star Trek ("Mudd's Women", 1966).
-Like many actresses, as she got older, she turned to television commercials for income.
+Like many actresses, later in her career she turned to television commercials for income.
 She also became involved in charitable causes and community service.
 In early 1970, she went on a handshake tour of service hospitals in the South Pacific, rather than accept a series that would have paid her $78,000.
 As a result, she lost her agent.